OneSparse/OneSparse/README.md

 # types

-GraphBLAS has an extremely rich type system that encompases not only common "artithmetic" algegbra, but also many other algebras using semirings.
-The combinations of 7 matrix types and 960 semiring operations offer hundreds of thousands of possible legitimate building blocks for solving graph problems.
+GraphBLAS has an extremely rich type system that encompases not only common "artithmetic" algegbra, but also many other algebras using an algebraic structures called semirings.
+The combinations of 7 matrix types and 960 semiring operations offer a huge number of building blocks for solving graph problems.

 PostgreSQL is a strongly typed language that comes with many built-in